joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/11/opinion/ezra-klein-podcast-mark-epstein.html

 **Trumps to Visit Texas Flood Sites, Where Search for Missing and Dead Continues**\
-`The president and the first lady were set to tour areas devastated by flooding in Central Texas, as the Trump administration has faced scrutiny over its level of preparedness and its disaster response.`\
+`The president and the first lady were set to tour areas devastated by flooding in Central Texas.
+The administration has faced scrutiny over its level of preparedness and its disaster response.`\
 https://nytimes.com/2025/07/11/us/politics/trump-texas-flood-sites.html

 **Readers Share the Unconventional Ways They Grieve**\